twallema/pySODM/docs/enzyme_kinetics.md

 ![corner](/_static/figs/enzyme_kinetics/corner.png)

-Finally, we can use the *draw functions* to propagate the parameter samples in our model and asses the goodness-of-fit (see the [simple SIR tutorial](workflow.md)).
+Finally, we can use the *draw functions* to propagate the parameter samples in our model and asses the goodness-of-fit.
 Simulating a model is performed using the [sim](models.md) function.
 All that is left after simulating the model is to add the observational noise to the model predictions.
 I've computed the relative magnitude of the error on the datapoints and these are roughly equal to 5%.
 Given how we've used a Gaussian log likelihood function, we'll use `add_gaussian_noise()` to add 5% (relative) noise to the model output.

 ```python
 if __name__ == '__main__':